guidow/connectivity_logger/README.md

 The configuration file will be looked for in the following places, in that order:

 - The current working directory as `connectivity_logger.cfg`
-- The current user's home directory as `.connectivity_logger.cfg
+- The current user's home directory as `.connectivity_logger.cfg`
 - `/etc/connectivity_logger.cfg`
-- The same directory the script itself as `connectivity_logger.cfg`
+- The directory of the script itself as `connectivity_logger.cfg`

 Only the first configuration file found will be read.
 The others will be ignored.